-From the beautifully designed bottle of The Botanist (which is just as gorgeous inside as out, with flavours of apple, juniper, citrus and coriander coming to the fore), to the small batch Caorunn Gin which features Scottish botanicals heather and dandelion, there’s a wealth of Scottish Gins to get your juices going.
+From the beautifully designed bottle of The Botanist (which is just as gorgeous inside as out, with flavors of apple, juniper, citrus and coriander coming to the fore), to the small batch Caorunn Gin which features Scottish botanicals heather and dandelion, there’s a wealth of Scottish Gins to get your juices going.
 Oh, and need we mention one of the most famous Gins in the world, Hendrick’s?

 Want names?
 It’s impossible to pick just one, so let's go for three; Aviation Gin, which takes its name from the famous cocktail, is - unusually - distilled from rye for an oilier mouth feel.

-Few Spirits was the first distillery to set up in Evanston, Illinois since prohibition.
+Few Spirits was the first distillery to set up in Evanston, Illinois since Prohibition.
 The city was dry until 1972.
 Few’s American Gin has a light, creamy, vanilla-ish quality that's lovely across the palate.

-Finally, there’s the award-winning Brooklyn Gin, which uses fresh citrus peel (rather than frozen or dried) to add a complexity to the spirit.
+Finally, there’s the award-winning Brooklyn Gin, which uses fresh citrus peel (rather than frozen or dried) to add a complexity to the Spirit.
 Plus, the beautiful blue glass bottle looks great in any home bar.

 Ok, ok, here’s a fourth; No. 209 Gin is distilled at Pier 50 in San Francisco, making it the only distillery built on water!
-A citrus-forward, herbal Gin which is subtle in flavour, but at 46% ABV, certainly packs a punch.
+A citrus-forward, herbal Gin which is subtle in flavor, but at 46% ABV, certainly packs a punch.

 We could create an endless list of English Gins to try, but you’d be here all week, and we all really need to go out and celebrate World Gin Day.

 With that in mind, here are a couple of the more notable ones; Williams Chase Great British Extra Dry Gin is made on the Chase Estate in Herefordshire.
-In fact, it’s the first Gin made entirely in one place (from growing the potatoes to make the spirit to product and bottling) in over 200 years.
+In fact, it’s the first Gin made entirely in one place (from growing the potatoes to make the Spirit to product and bottling) in over 200 years.

 Or, if you don’t fancy that, there’s Japanese Gin (yeah, you read that correctly), which is made in, erm, England at the UK’s smallest distillery.
 The Cambridge Distillery uses the finest Japanese botanicals such as Shiso Leaf and Yuzu, to create something really special.